Jasper-Hewitt/elec_fertility/README.md

 # elec_fertility

 ## to do
-wisenews wordcloud still has to be updated and aligned with the other documents. the others have all ben fixed
+wisenews_textmining still has to be updated into wisenews wisenews_wordcloud, make sure it allignes with the other wordcloud file.

 ## keywords
 check this for making a cool readme https://www.makeareadme.com/